-Examinations in approved courses of study shall be undertaken at the host institution.
+THIRD UNIVERSITY EXAMINATION IN LAW (INTERNATIONAL) Time: Examinations in approved courses of study shall be undertaken at the host institution.
 Marks shall be submitted to the Autumn Examination Board, with a Supplemental Board in Winter.
 Where candidates are found by the Director of the BCL (International) and/or the Dean of the Law School to be in breach of the rules governing their study at the host institution (as documented in the UCC Calendar and in relevant documentation provided to students going abroad by the International Education Office/School of Law), which includes failing to return their Learning Agreements in due time, their case can be referred to the Summer Examination Board for a preliminary assessment.
 The Summer Examination Board will recommend an appropriate course of action, including where appropriate deeming these students not to be eligible to have their results forwarded to the Autumn Board.
 In a case where there has been a breach of the relevant rules, the Autumn Board also has the power to recommend an appropriate course of action, including (but not limited to) requiring the student to repeat the year.

-Pass and Progression Standard (programme level):

-During the year abroad, examinations will be taken in the host university as approved by the Director of the BCL (International) and as set out in the Learning Agreements for each term, to be signed by each student, signed on behalf of the host institution and the Law School, UCC, and returned to UCC in due time.
+Pass and Progression Standard (programme level): During the year abroad, examinations will be taken in the host university as approved by the Director of the BCL (International) and as set out in the Learning Agreements for each term, to be signed by each student, signed on behalf of the host institution and the Law School, UCC, and returned to UCC in due time.
 To pass Third Year and progress to Fourth Year, students must achieve a satisfactory performance in these examinations (as determined by the Autumn Examination Board following consultation with the host institution).
 Students failing to achieve an overall aggregate pass will undertake appropriate alternative assessments agreed by the Director of the BCL (International) and the Head of the Law School, in advance of the Winter Examination Board, which can include re-assessment by the host institution.
 Where, however, a student has failed to take the requisite number of courses or has failed to attend approved examinations such that the requisite number of credits cannot be achieved, or in very serious cases where, in the view of the Director of the BCL (International) and the Head of the School of Law, the student has not made a genuine attempt to pass the Third Year, the student's record may be referred to the Summer Board for a preliminary assessment.
 In such a case, the Summer Board shall recommend an appropriate course of action, including (but not limited to) requiring the student to repeat the year.
 The Autumn Board shall also have power to determine that, in light of the scale of a student's failure to meet the requisite standard in the approved examinations, an assessment by means of alternative assessments in advance of the Winter Board is not appropriate on academic grounds, so that the student would be required to repeat the year.
-A student who has failed to obtain an overall pass in the year abroad, and at the Winter Board has been deemed to have failed the alternative assessments set for him or her, shall be deemed to have failed the Third University Examination for the BCL (Hons) (International) Degree.
-Such students shall be required to repeat the Third University Examination through appropriate project work, assignments and/or other assessments agreed by the Director of the BCL (International) and the Head of the Law School in advance of the next year's Summer Examination Board
+A student who has failed to obtain an overall pass in the year abroad, and at the Winter Board has been deemed to have failed the alternative assessments set for him or her, shall be deemed to have failed the alternative assessments set for him or her, shall be deeme